Wijngaard Saalhof

 The dream of an agritourism business has become quite real as Wijngaard Saalhof now also offers Bed & Breakfast, five log cabin holiday apartments and even a gourmet restaurant with also outside seating named 'Saalig'.
 Tours, tastings, business meetings and getting married, it’s all possible.

-Restaurant Saalig in Wognum
+Saalig Restaurant in Wognum

 Wognum is also one of the stops of the historical steam tram railway between Hoorn and Medemblik that opened in 1887.
 The historic platform still has a small crane that has to be operated manually.
 Take a day out from staying in Amsterdam and enjoy the ride.
 In springtime the steam tram will take you through the colourful bulbfields.